Non-verbal Communication in Kids with Cerebral Palsy

 Having the ability to communicate is a real achievement for children with moderate to severe forms of cerebral palsy.
 Many parents believe speech is a necessary means of communication, but this is not always the best way for children and young people with cerebral palsy to communicate.

-While many young people who suffer from CP have little to no trouble with verbal communication, others may have specific difficulties which can be addressed and mitigated through speech therapy.
+While many young people who suffer from Cerebral Palsy have little to no trouble with verbal communication, others may have specific difficulties which can be addressed and mitigated through speech therapy.
 For those who have severe difficulties verbalizing, you may find that augmentative and alternative communication (AAC) methods work best for your child.
 These non-verbal types of communication include methods such as:

 - Sign language